Transform-XYZ/SV08-DZOS/README.md

 # DISCLAIMER:
 1. This is beta software, use your best judgement if it's right for you.
-2. This is made for the sv08 only!
+2. Sovol SV08 only!
 3. Currently not supporting SV08-Mainline.
-Coming soon.
+Coming soon!

 # INSTALL: